 Up and down go the main zips and pit zips in a rhythm of ventilation desire.
 An open zipper brings relief from perspiration, only to let in the cold stormy weather, but zipping back up means you must endure clammy skin and swampy armpits.

 Fret no more, friends.
-The Zpacks Vertice rain jacket has put an end to the torment.
 This ultralight rain jacket keeps wet weather at bay and its thin nylon fabric breathes like no other.
 That means you’ll be all-the-way-dry even if you’re hiking uphill in the rain.

 Due to the impressive performance in heavy-rain climates, we’re awarding the Zpacks Vertice rain jacket the Premium Pick for the Ultralight Backpacker.